German Aircraft in the Great War: development and operations

 There is fresh information on the all-metal Zeppelin Staaken based on the League of Nations inspection reports of the Inter-Allied Control Commissions: the inspectors found a second Staaken air liner in production.
 This too is supported with fresh drawings and pictures.

 The Zeppelin Staaken all-metal aircraft represented advanced German aircraft construction.
 The discovery of a second Staaken airliner in production demonstrated how German aviation continued development despite war constraints.
-The comprehensive documentation of Staaken development ensures that all-metal aircraft achievements are properly recognized.

 Maintenance, Field Mods, and Sortie Generation